Statistics Canada: History

 Statistics Canada was formed by the Statistics Act, which came into force on 1 May 1971.
 It replaced the Dominion Bureau of Statistics, which was formed in 1918.
 Statistics Canada published a print copy of the yearly almanac entitled Canada Year Book from 1967 to 2012 when it ceased publication due to ebbing demand and deep budgetary cutbacks to StatCan by the federal government.
 It was a yearly compendium of statistical lore and information on the nation's social and economic past, people, events and facts.
 The Canada Year Book was originally edited by a volunteer from the Department of Finance and published by a private company, which offset costs with advertisement sales.
 This method continued until 1879, at which time the record ceases, until 1885, at which time the Department of Agriculture took up the burden.
 The duty of publication was transferred to the Dominion Bureau of Statistics upon its formation in 1918.

 On 18 June 2005, after years of study by expert panels, discussion, debate (privacy vs the interests of genealogists and historians), Bill S-18 An Act to Amend the Statistics Act was passed which released personal census records for censuses taken between 1911 and 2001, inclusive.
 Debate over the census and their contents had periodically created changes in the Statistics Act such as a 2005 amendment making the privacy restrictions of the census information expire after more than a century.
 In addition, with Bill S-18, starting with the 2006 census, Canadians can consent to the public release of their personal census information after 92 years.
 Census returns are in the custody of Statistics Canada and the records are closed until 92 years after the taking of a census, when those records may be opened for public use and transferred to Library and Archives Canada subject to individual consent where applicable.

 The mandatory long census form was cancelled by the federal government in 2010 in favour of a voluntary household survey (NHS).
 The mandatory long form census was reinstated in time for the 2016 census of population.

 In 2011, Statistics Canada released an audit acknowledging that from 2004 to 2011, their automated computer processes had "inadvertently made economic data available to data distributors before the official publication time."
 In November 2011, in response to the audit, StatCan stopped that process.

 2012 layoffs

 Nearly half of Statistics Canada's 5000 employees were notified in April 2012 that their jobs might be eliminated as part of austerity measures imposed by the Conservative federal government in the 2012 Canadian federal budget.
 The 2,300 employees underwent a process to determine which ones were not impacted, which were eliminated and which were given early retirement or put in new positions.
 These budget cuts reduced the amount of information Statistics Canada was able to produce during that time period.

+Leadership

+The head of Statistics Canada is the chief statistician of Canada.
+The heads of the Dominion Bureau of Statistics and Statistics Canada have been: